stanfordjournalism/stanford-progj-2021/docs/datakit.md

 datakit project create --template gh:stanfordjournalism/cookiecutter-stanford-progj
 ```

 This process prints a lot of information to the shell.
-Take note in particlar of the URL for the auto-generated GitHub project (e.g. <https://github.com/zstumgoren/test-project>).
+Take note in particular of the URL for the auto-generated GitHub project (e.g. <https://github.com/zstumgoren/test-project>).

 You'll also see some reminders about next steps for working with the new project -- specifically, navigating into the newly created repository on your shell and installing some Python libraries.